dellalibera/gym-backgammon/README.md

 ---
 ## <a name="env"></a>Environment
-The encoding used to represent the state, is inspired by the one used by Gerald Tesauro[1].
+The encoding used to represent the state is inspired by the one used by Gerald Tesauro[1].
 ### <a name="observation"></a>Observation
 Type: Box(198)